HOME MEDICINE CABINET FOR CAREGIVERS

-Home Medicine Cabinet for a Senior Caregiver — How Remote Management Works
+Caregiver Medicine Cabinet — Remote Management

 Calls from an older parent rarely come at a convenient time.
-“I think I ran out of the spray.”
-“Is this syrup still in date?”
-“The doctor asked what I take and I forgot half the names again.”
-If you support a senior from a different flat, district or city, you know the pattern.
-The problem is not lack of care.
-The problem is that all knowledge about the medicine cabinet is spread across one drawer, one paper note, a few photos of boxes and the memory of several people.
+“I’ve run out of the spray.”
+“I don’t know if this syrup is still in date.”
+“The doctor asked what I take and I forgot the names again.”
+If you support an older adult from another flat, district or city, you know the pattern.
+The problem is not a lack of care.
+The problem is that everything known about the home medicine cabinet is spread across a drawer, a note on the fridge, photos of packages and the memory of several people.

 Important: This article is informational. mojApteczka helps organise a home medicine cabinet and prepare for conversations, but decisions about medicines should always be discussed with a doctor or pharmacist.